EarlyHints/earlyhints.github.io/_posts/2025-12-14-Go-merlin-evasion.md

 Bad OPSEC.....
 ## Garble
 We can obfuscate the code with the garble go package.
-First make sure you have go version 1.25+ you can download the stable release from here https://go.dev/dl/.
+First make sure you have go version 1.25+ you can download the stable release from [here](https://go.dev/dl/).

 Then download Garble in the merlin-agent directory and build: